datacompass/datacompass.github.io/_posts/2017-8-5-Regression.md

 use_math: true
 ---

 Regression is fitting a bunch of data points with a curve.
 The data are $xy$-coordinate pairs:

 ![Data Sample]({{ site.url }}/images/data-sample-notional.jpg){:height="400px" width = "450px"}

+The purpose of regression is to predict the $y$-values for new $x$-values consistently with the given data.

+# The steps of regression

 The two steps of regression are: